tupton/alfred-chrome-history/README.md

 The workflow should work out of the box with the `ch` prefix.
 If you'd like to change this, update the keyword in the Alfred workflow's script filter.

-### Choosing the correct Google Chrome profile directory
+### Choosing the correct Google Chrome / Microsoft Edge profile directory

 The Alfred script filter is set up to use the default Chrome profile located in `~/Library/Application Support/Google/Chrome/Default`.
 If you need to use a different profile, update the `PROFILE` environment variable in the Alfred workflow's script filter.
 This could be the necessary if you have signed in to Chrome with different or multiple accounts, and usually the profile directory is located in something like `Profile 1`.
 If that is the case, the entire Script contents in the workflow's script filter would be: